kuldip62/morikuldip/README.md

 3) check port of web
 sudo docker web port
-Note: after perfone this you have see somethink like   ip:portnumber looks loke 0.0.0.0:32770 pest in your machine local browser.you get welcome pafe of nginx.
+Note: after perfome this you have see somethink like   ip:portnumber looks loke 0.0.0.0:32770 pest in your machine local browser.you get welcome page of nginx.

 4) i make 1 directory for my website mkdir mysite